GrossSBM/missSBM/cran-comments.md

 This submission is in response to a request from a CRAN maintainer.

-## missSBM 1.0.1
+## missSBM 1.0.2

-Minor version with less conservative unitary tests to avoid random error during (CRAN) checks
+Fix linking problem with new version of nloptR

 ## Tested environments